-MemberExpression : MemberExpression ..
-Identifier
+MemberExpression ..
+Identifier MemberExpression ..
+PropertyIdentifier

+CallExpression:

-CallExpression : CallExpression ..
-Identifier
+CallExpression ..
+Identifier CallExpression ..
+PropertyIdentifier

-When the MemberExpression or CallExpression evaluate to an XML value or an XMLList, the descendant accessor examines all of the descendant XML properties (i.e., children, grand children, great-grandchildren, etc) of its left operand and returns an XMLList containing those with names that match its right operand in order.
+When the MemberExpression or CallExpression evaluate to an XML object or an XMLList, the descendant accessor examines all of the descendant XML properties (i.e., children, grand children, great-grandchildren, etc) of its left operand and returns an XMLList containing those with names that match its right operand in order.
+For example,